weidajiang/CSC211_HonorProject/README.md

 ## Weekly plan

-Week 1 - come out with a solution(What language, framework, device)\n
-Week 2 - decide to use Google VR SDK for IOS (Objective-C Version)\n Week 3 – consider how to use native camera component to scan QR code and look up online materials Week 4 - implement the project
+*Week 1 - come out with a solution(What language, framework, device) *Week 2 - decide to use Google VR SDK for IOS (Objective-C Version)\n *Week 3 – consider how to use native camera component to scan QR code and look up online materials *Week 4 - implement the project

 ### Prerequisites